What does a Registered Behavior Technician do?

 Responsibilities:

-- Implement behavior intervention plans designed by a Board Certified Behavior Analyst (BCBA).
+- Implement behavior intervention plans designed by BCBAs to achieve specific goals.

-- Collect and record data on client behavior and progress.
+- Collect and record data on client behaviors and progress.

 Qualifications

-- Registered Behavior Technician (RBT) certification from the Behavior Analyst Certification Board (BACB).
+- Current RBT certification from the Behavior Analyst Certification Board (BACB).

-- High school diploma or equivalent required; bachelor’s degree in psychology, education, or related field preferred.
+- High school diploma or equivalent required; Bachelor’s degree in psychology, education, or a related field preferred.

-- Experience working with individuals with autism or other developmental disabilities preferred.
+- Experience working with individuals with developmental disabilities, autism, or other behavioral challenges.

 Is becoming a Registered Behavior Technician a good career path?